Homegrown bike hire firm quits as Singapore clamps down on haphazard parking

 Among the new regulations, the authorities will require users to scan a QR code at designated parking areas before they can end their ride.
 Repeat offences can lead to user bans.

-oBike, which has 14,000 bikes and over a million users in Singapore, will continue to operate in other markets including neighboring Indonesia, where it began services in January.
+oBike, which has 14,000 bikes and over a million users in Singapore, will continue to operate in other markets including neighbouring Indonesia, where it began services in January.
+(Reporting by Dewey Sim Editing by Christopher Cushing)